casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **General**

+A known failure mode of single step prediction RNN´s in sequence generation is the continuous repetition of the same token(Jaques et. al., 2017).
+The results of the LSTM RNN  were therefore evaluated on whether this failure mode was occuring.

-A known failure mode of multi step generated sequences is the difficulty of ensuring coherent global structure (Jaques et. al., 2017).
+Another common failure mode of single step RNNs is the difficulty of ensuring coherent global structure (Jaques et. al., 2017).
 An evaluation criteria for the generated sequences is therefore to what extent they have a coherent global structure.

 In a musical context this can refer to the following characteristics: